What We Do

 Brian’s experience over the past 20 years includes both private sector development and public-sector planning, with mixed-use commercial projects, community buildings, historic preservation, design guidelines, and transportation planning projects.
 Brian is a former chair and member of the Arlington County Planning Commission and has also served on the Arlington County Public Facilities Review Committee, responsible for the review of Arlington’s public buildings, including schools and recreational facilities.
 From 2012 to 2015 he chaired Arlington County’s Realize Rosslyn planning effort to devise a new sector plan for this important commercial center in Arlington.
 Brian has also been a U.S. Artist in Residence in Mexico, sponsored by the National Endowment for the Arts, for his studies of Spanish Colonial town planning in Mexico’s mountain villages.
 He holds a Bachelor of Arts in Economics from the University of Michigan, and a Master of Architecture I from the University of California Los Angeles.

 Leo’s dedication in the office to architectural design, building technology, research, and construction documents has ensured high-quality and error-free construction of more than 50 buildings during LAB’s 20-year practice.
 In addition to the office’s architectural work, Leo also develops graphic design and layout for individual projects and manages all office production.
 Leo is a member of the Arlington Commission for the Arts and is currently chairing the Arlington County Cultural Facilities Task Force.
-He has served as a member of the Courthouse Square Sector Plan Working Group, and the Four Mile Run Joint Task Force in Arlington.
+He has served as a member of the Courthouse Square Sector Plan Working Group, the Four Mile Run Joint Task Force in Arlington, and the Public Spaces Master Plan.
+He is currently serving on the boards of Bowen McCauley Dance Company and the Arlington Forest Club.
 Leo holds a Bachelor of Architecture Degree from Andrews University.

 LAB has been the recipient of several Arlington County historic preservation awards, and was part of the design team receiving a National AIA Honor Award in Urban and Regional Planning, for their work on the Burnham Place air rights development at Union Station.